Vanderbilt University Logo

 Email: CHEMDUS@vanderbilt.edu

 All advisers will be assigned by the Director of Undergraduate Studies.
-For more information, contact the DUS via this form.
+For more information, please email the DUS.

 Per university policy, students may not add a major(s) past the fifth day of the first semester of their senior year and may not add a minor(s) after the last day of classes in the second semester of their senior year.